dereneaton/ipyrad/docs/analysis.rst

    popgen.rst

-SVD4tet -- species tree inference (in development)
+tetrad -- species tree inference (in development)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 __Documentation coming soon.
 Currently works only on Linux, not Mac.__